SaahilClaypool/panaderia/content/background/_index.md

 ![BBR: Optimal Operating Point](/optimal_operating.png) *[BBR: Congestion-Based Congestion Control.
 Neal Cardwell et. al](https://queue.acm.org/detail.cfm?id=3022184)*

+# BBR

+BBR (bottleneck bandwidth and round-trip propagation time) is *not* strictly a loss based or delay based congestion, but rather a congestion based protocol that attempts to *infer* the optimal sending rate for an application by estimating two parameters: the perceived bandwidth and the round trip time.
+Using these parameters, BBR should also operate at the optimal sending rate shown above.

 In a perfect world, the optimal operating point is at the BDP (bandwidth delay product) which calculates the maximum packets that can be transmitted through a network without excess delay.
 But, operating at this point reliably in practice is still an active area of research.

 ## Background Work